How to Pack Vases for Moving – Flat Price Auto Transport and Moving’s Best Practices

 Can I Use Old Newspapers for Cushioning When Packing Vases?

-What Precautions Should I Take When Packing Antique or Highly Fragile Vases?
+What Precautions Should I Take When Packing Antique or Highly Fragile Vases for Moving?

 Should I Dismantle Decorative Elements of Vases, Like Handles or Ornaments, Before Packing?